 Underground garages, cellars and other underground structures where stable excavations and seals are required

-The use of modern specialist foundation engineering techniques enables structures to be built safely and economically, even in geologically challenging environments.
+The use of modern techniques in civil engineering means that structures can be built safely and economically, even in geologically challenging environments.

 1. pile foundation

-Pile foundations are used to transfer the load of a structure to deeper, load-bearing soil layers.
+Pile foundations in civil engineering are used to transfer the load of a structure to deeper, load-bearing soil layers.
 Depending on the subsoil conditions and requirements, different types of piles are used, including

 In-situ concrete piles: Drilled directly on site and filled with concrete